convox/docs/docs/introduction/installation.md

 ---
 title: "CLI Installation"
-order: 200
+description: "Install the Convox CLI on macOS, Linux, or Windows"
 ---

+# CLI Installation

-The `convox` command line tool makes building, configuring, scaling, and securing your apps easy.
+The `convox` command line tool makes building, configuring, scaling, and securing your apps straightforward.

 Here are some of the highlights: